 - Was there communication about actually having sex, or was it just a general conversation about sex?
 There is a fine line between the two, but it could make a big difference.

 - Did you travel all the way to the location, or did you turn around?

 - When you were arrested, did you have any incriminating items in your car?
 Things like condoms, sex toys, drugs, or alcohol can make the case a lot tougher.

 Whether the answers help you or hurt you, we need to know.
 We can’t start creating a defense strategy until we understand how strong the State’s case is.

 We will take depositions of the State’s witnesses.
 Usually, in a Traveling to Meet a Minor case, that means the undercover officer and the other officers involved in the sting operation.
 We will use the depositions to poke holes in the State’s case and develop lines of attack for trial.

 While we are preparing your case for trial, we will also be talking with the prosecutor to see if a negotiated plea bargain can be agreed on.
 We will talk about your different options., but it will always be your decision whether to accept a plea offer or go to trial.
 Our job is to make sure you have all the information so that you can make an informed decision.

-If you have been charged with Traveling to Meet a Minor or any other sex crime in Crestview, call Flaherty & Merrifield at (850) 398-8098.
-The call is free and will be kept strictly confidential.
+If you or a loved one have been charged Traveling to Meet a Minor or any other sex crime in Crestview, call Flaherty & Merrifield today at (850) 398-8098 for a free consultation.